nathanleclaire/blog/source/_posts/2014-04-27-a-surprising-feature-of-golang-that-colored-me-impressed.markdown

 ## Iteration Order

-At first glance you would think that the output of this code:
+At first glance a Go programmer might think that the output of this code:

 ```go
 package main